Intellectual Property for Dummies: Everything You Need to Know

 A trademark is IP that distinguishes types of goods or brands from other types of goods or brands.
 This may include names, words, devices, symbols, and even colors, sounds, and smells.
 Trademarks are used to prevent other entities from creating confusingly similar products or brands to profit off a previously established brand.

-To secure a trademark, one can either begin using a logo, name, slogan, or other mark of identification for a commercial purpose and file for a trademark based off its distinct commercial usefulness or file an intent-to-use application, securing a trademark for future use.
+To secure a trademark, one can either begin using a logo, name, slogan, or other marks of identification for a commercial purpose and file for a trademark based off its distinct commercial usefulness or file an intent-to-use application, securing a trademark for future use.